Megus/defold-router/README.md

 function init(self)
     msg.post(".", "acquire_input_focus")
     -- Create the router with the main routing table.
-It will automatically load the first scene self.router = router.new(routing, "main:/scenes#router", "controller#script") end
+    -- It will automatically load the first scene. self.router = router.new(routing, "main:/scenes#router", "controller#script")
+end